Brodarake History, Family Crest & Coats of Arms

 The surname Brodarake was first found in Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they were descended from the Ryans, Lords of Idrone, more specifically from Bruader or Bruadaran an Irish Prince of the Heremon line.
 His name was derived from the Irish "bruadair" which means "a dream."

-Important Dates for the Brodarake family
+Early History of the Brodarake family

 This web page shows only a small excerpt of our Brodarake research.
 Another 63 words (4 lines of text) covering the years 1660, 1627, 1711, 1692, 1693, 1695, 1699, 1654, 1730, 1692, 1693, 1703, 1713, 1656, 1728, 1660, 1728, 1660, 1660, 1641, 1653 and 1670 are included under the topic Early Brodarake History in all our PDF Extended History products and printed products wherever possible.

 Brodarake Spelling Variations

 Within the archives researched, many different spelling variations of the surname Brodarake were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Broderick, Brodrick, Brodrig, Brouderick and many more.

 Early Notables of the Brodarake family (pre 1700)

 Notable amongst the family name at this time was Sir Thomas Brodrick, of Wandsworth; and his son, Sir St. John Brodrick, of Midleton (1627-1711), an Irish Member of Parliament for County Cork (1692-1693) and (1695-1699); and his son, Thomas...